vczh-websites/vczh/Espresso-DialingIn/README.md

-Over-weighted dose could also lead to uneven extraction because the puck expands all the way to the group head, leaving no room for spreading water evenly.
+Over-weighted dose could also lead to uneven extraction because the puck expands all the way to the group head, leaving no room to distribute water evenly.

 When doing espresso with ice and fresh milk without frothing, bitter will become obvious,